 The Suntory Group is working to expand the possibilities for persons with disabilities by employing them without considering job type.
 We actively engage in activities such as opening special contact point for candidates with disabilities, advertising announcements for new graduate and mid-career candidates, and cooperating with Hello Work.
 In addition, we have advanced job development at all group companies and started Group-wide employment guidance sessions in 2012.
-The rate of employment for persons with disabilities as of June 1, 2019 was 2.68% at Suntory Holdings Ltd. (employing 102 persons with disabilities with 40 persons with severe disabilities) and 2.79% at Suntory Beverage & Food Ltd. (employing 38 persons with disabilities with 15 persons with severe disabilities).
+The rate of employment for persons with disabilities as of June 1, 2020 was 2.82% at Suntory Holdings Ltd. (employing 107 persons with disabilities with 43 persons with severe disabilities) and 2.66% at Suntory Beverage & Food Ltd. (employing 35 persons with disabilities with 15 persons with severe disabilities).

-We have held an internship for students who are intellectually disabled since 2014 to further promote their utilization and 20 people have entered the company over the last five years up to April 2020.
+We have held an internship for students who are intellectually disabled since 2014 to further promote their utilization and 27 people have entered the company over the last seven years up to April 2020.
 This team opened the "Collaborative Center" in the Odaiba office in April 2018.
-In April 2020, we expanded the office to the Osaka office, aiming to provide business support for the entire Suntory Group and practice diversity and inclusion.
+In April 2020, we expanded the office to the Osaka and tamachi office, aiming to provide business support for the entire Suntory Group and practice diversity and inclusion.